From generalized permutahedra to Grothendieck polynomials via flow polytopes: Triangular arrays and left-degree sequences

 For simplicity, throughout this section we restrict to the case where $G$ is a simple graph on the vertex set $[0,n]$.
 The set $\mathrm{Sol}_{G}(F)$ is defined in Definition \ref{solg} for simple graphs.
-We address the general case in Section \ref{sec6} where we also prove Theorem~ \ref{theoremA}.
+We address the more technical general case in Section \ref{sec6} and prove Theorem~\ref{theoremA}.

-We start by generalizing \cite[Lemma 3]{prod} to include the descriptions of the lower dimensional leaves of reductions performed at a special vertex $v$.
-The proof is a straightforward generalization of that of \cite[Lemma 3]{prod} illustrated in Figure \ref{cornerstonelemmaexample}.
-The key to the proof is the \textbf{special reduction order}, whereby we always perform a reduction on the longest edges possible that are incident to the vertex at which we are reducing (the length of an edge being the absolute value of the difference of its vertex labels).
-We leave the details of the proof to the interested reader. \begin{lemma} Assume $G$ has a distinguished vertex $v$ with $p$ incoming edges and one outgoing edge $(v,u)$.
-If we perform all reductions possible which involve only edges incident to $v$ in the special reduction order, then we obtain graphs $H_i$, $i\in [p+1]$, and $K_j$, $j\in[p]$, with $(\indeg_{H_i}(v),\indeg_{H_i}(u))=(p+1-i,\,i)$ and $(\indeg_{K_j}(v),\indeg_{K_j}(u))=(p-j,\,j)$. \end{lemma}
+We begin by generalizing \cite[Lemma 3]{prod} to include the descriptions of the lower dimensional leaves of reductions performed at a special vertex $v$.
+The proof is a straightforward generalization of that of \cite[Lemma 3]{prod}, illustrated in Figure \ref{cornerstonelemmaexample}.
+The key to the proof is the special reduction order, whereby we always perform a reduction on the longest edges possible that are incident to the vertex at which we are reducing (the length of an edge being the absolute value of the difference of its vertex labels). \begin{lemma} Assume $G$ has a distinguished vertex $v$ with $p$ incoming edges and one outgoing edge $(v,u)$.
+If we perform all reductions possible which involve only edges incident to $v$ in the special reduction order, then we obtain graphs $H_i$ for $i\in [p+1]$, and $K_j$ for $j\in[p]$, with